MT-Blachetta/lightly_embedding_training/README.md

 	 # Model

 	# each embedding learning method has another network architecture but all have a backbone network as component
-	backbone: ResNet34 # the following backbone networks are implemented: [ResNet18,ResNet34,ResNet50, scatnet ()]
+	backbone: ResNet34 # the following backbone networks are implemented: [ResNet18,ResNet34,ResNet50, scatnet (https://github.com/vkinakh/scatsimclr)]

 	# the full model architecture depends on the learning method
-	base_model: moco # for each method, a corresponding base_model exists (contains the backbone): []
+	base_model: moco # for each method, a corresponding base_model exists (contains the backbone): [scatnet,barlow,simclr,byol,nnclr,simsiam,swav,clpcl,moco]

-	feature_dim: 128
+	feature_dim: 128 # the dimension of the trained embeddings
-	model_kwargs:
+	model_kwargs: # this parameters are used for the scatnet network architecture
 		input_size: [96, 96, 3]
 		res_blocks: 30
 		hidden_dim: 256